 There are many different versions of veganism, and what may be acceptable for you may not be suitable for someone else, and vice versa.

 For example, some may avoid foods or chocolates that contain honey, or refined sugar as they consider them an animal by-product.
 Others may find these ingredients acceptable for their own personal beliefs.

 You should find a chocolate bar that suits your own unique diet and lifestyle!

-When looking for vegan chocolate it is important that you read the label carefully.
+When examining vegan chocolate brands, it is important that you read the label carefully.

 Higher quality chocolates are often suitable for vegans as they have higher chocolate content, with purer ingredients and no additives.
 They will likely consist of:

 Cheaper quality chocolates will typically have a longer list of fillers like food starch and artificial flavorings added.